developer-friendly/blog/docs/posts/2024/0016-victoria-metrics.md

 - **Long-term Storage**: Victoria Metrics has native support for long-term storage, whereas with Prometheus, you need to set up a separate solution like Thanos[^prometheus-long-term-storage].
-- **Scalability**: Victoria Metrics is designed to be scalable both veritically and horizontally.
-Prometheus, on the other hand, falls short in that regard and requires additional tools like Thanos to scale.
+- **Scalability**: Victoria Metrics is designed to be scalable both vertically and horizontally.
+Prometheus, on the other hand, falls short in that regard and requires additional tools like Thanos to scale[^last9-vm-vs-thanos].

 ## Deploy Victoria Metrics